-Saint Louis University Liver Center brings together the clinical and research resources of Saint Louis University and SSM Health Saint Louis University Hospital to help diagnose, treat, cure and educate the public about liver diseases.
-Providing national leadership in the field of hepatology, the Liver Center is staffed by some of the highest-profile doctors and research scientists in the nation.
-Many are named in the Best Doctors, Inc. database, an independent medical reference service.
+By combining the clinical and research resources of Saint Louis University and SSM Health Saint Louis University Hospital, SLU Liver Center helps to diagnose, treat, cure and educate the public about liver diseases.
+Our staff includes some of the highest-profile doctors and research scientists in the country — many of whom have been named in the Best Doctors, Inc. database, a national, independent medical reference service.
+The Liver Center is led by co-directors Dr. Bruce Bacon and Dr. Adrian Di Bisceglie — internationally recognized experts in the field of hepatology.

 As liver specialists in Saint Louis University's division of gastroenterology and hepatology, we see more than 1,200 patients per month with various types of liver diseases.
 We have one of the largest hepatitis C practices in the world, treating more than 2,000 patients annually.